jonathanpepinmoore/jonathanpepinmoore/README.md

 <p>Development Technician at Apple Inc.</p>
 <p>February 2001 - Present (25 Years)</p>
 <p>Started out with Darwin Operating System and have had my Apple Developer Team ID since
 2001.
+I start with MacRuby or the RubyDev Kit on Windows for bottom up development or macOS Internals Edtions for Top Down.
+I can make UNIX-Like Operating Systems with FreeBSD, NetBSD, and OpenBSD.
+Using Gnome and KDE.
+I use OStree for Apple Development.
+Previously GNOME Continious for Gnome Development and KDE Craft for Microsoft Windows.
 I work with BSD With full Apple developer FTP cache for PowerPC/x86/ARM</p>

 <p>Development Technician at Be Inc.</p>
 <p>February 2001 - 2006 (5 Years)</p>